krzysztofslusarski/krzysztofslusarski.github.io/_posts/2021-08-02-monday-alloc.md

 ![alt text](/assets/monday-4/raw-3.jpg "3")

-Sometime such a chart is not clear, because spikes of allocation may occur.
+Sometimes such a chart is not clear, because spikes of allocation may occur.
 We can create the **average allocation rate** in some time period.
 Here are the examples:

 ![alt text](/assets/monday-4/avg-1.jpg "1")